aki5/libstl/README.md

 If the `vertpos` array consisted of `structs` with `x`, `y` and `z` fields, the multiplication would not be necessary.
 However, using flat arrays like above makes it easier to tell _OpenGL_ where and how to fetch vertex data.

-By focusing on stable identifiers instead of a specific set of attributes  makes the library more open-ended: algorithms can easily add attributes to any object just by declaring temporary arrays and indexing them during computation.

-It would be nice to get type errors for using a _vertex_ as an offset to an attribute array for _half-edges_ for example, but the type system of standard C is too weak to express that.
+It would be nice to get type errors for things like trying to use a _vertex_ to index a _half-edges_ attribute array, but the type system of standard C is too weak to express that.

 ## The indexed triangle mesh structure

-The `loadstl` function in _libstl_ return an indexed triangle meshes, where the vertex data is in one array with duplicate vertex coordinates merged, and a _triverts_ array a group of three _vertices_ express the corners for each individual triangle.
+The `loadstl` function in _libstl_ return an indexed triangle mesh, where vertex position data is in one array, with duplicates merged, and a _triverts_ array, where a groups of three _vertices_ express the corners of individual triangles.

-As discussed in the previous section, only the number of vertices and triangles is returned, numbers counting from 0 up to that number are valid triangles.
+As discussed in the previous section, only the number of vertices and triangles is returned to indicate what identifiers were used.

 ```
 int loadstl(